ACCESS TO THE PROGRAM SUBMISSION SYSTEM

 ELIGIBILITY TO APPEAR ON SCS PROGRAM

-A waiver of the membership requirement may be requested from the Program Committee by the organizer of an at-large or committee panel, workshop, seminar, or roundtable discussion session at the time the session is submitted for review if the participant in question is a scholar in a field not ordinarily associated with classical studies or is a resident of a country outside North America and only a temporary visitor to North America.
+A waiver of the membership requirement may be requested from the Program Committee by the organizer of an at-large or committee panel, workshop, seminar, roundtable discussion session, or organizer-refereed or affiliated group panel at the time the session is submitted for review to the program committee, if the participant in question is a scholar in a field not ordinarily associated with classical studies or is a resident of a country outside North America and only a temporary visitor to North America.
 (Note: At least one organizer of a roundtable discussion session should be a member.)
 A waiver of SCS membership for participation in the Annual Meeting will be granted only once for any given individual.
-By action of the SCS Board of Directors, such waivers may not be granted to a scholar who is either submitting an individual abstract to the Program Committee or who is responding to a call for abstracts from an organizer-refereed panel or affiliated group.
+By action of the SCS Board of Directors, such waivers may not be granted to a scholar who is submitting an individual abstract to the Program Committee.
 Requests for waivers should be sent directly to the SCS Executive Director (firstname.lastname@example.org).

 ANNUAL MEETING REGISTRATION